nickjj/ansible-ferm/README.md

 ## Example app play in your playbook

-For the sake of this example let's assume you have a group called **app** and you have a typical `site.yml` file.
+For the sake of this example let's assume you have a group called **app** and you have a typical `group_vars/app.yml` file.

-To use this role edit your `site.yml` file to look something like this:
+To open the http/https ports on your app server edit your `app.yml` file to look something like this:

 ```
 ---
-- name: ensure app servers are configured
-- hosts: app

-  roles:
-    - role: nickjj.ferm
-      tags: [app, ferm]
-      ferm_input_list:
+ferm_input_group_list:
   - type: "dport_accept"
     dport: ["http", "https"]
     filename: "nginx_accept"

 ```

 The above assumes you would be using nginx to reverse proxy your app but that isn't necessary.
 I only chose the `nginx_accept` filename because I use nginx.
 You can name it whatever you want or even remove the filename to have this role automatically generate a filename for you.

-This file will be written to `/etc/ferm/filter-input.d/nginx_accept` and it will contain the rules necessary to open the `http` and `https` ports.
+This file will be written to `/etc/ferm/filter-input.d/nginx_accept.conf` and it will contain the rules necessary to open the `http` and `https` ports.

 ## Installation